Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/snapshot.md

 > Sutton SignWriting has already crossed the line from interesting project to real infrastructure.

-The remaining question is whether that infrastructure will remain dependent on an informal stewardship model or receive the durable academic and technical home its current value now warrants.
+The remaining question is whether that infrastructure will remain dependent on an informal maintenance model or receive the stronger academic and technical home its current value now warrants.

 ## Bottom Line